user789user/dataA4/README.md

   - [ ] Works_on views

 ### 4. Authentication and Authorization
-- [ ] Log in and log out
+- [x] Log in and log out
-- [ ] Session data according to user role and department
+- [x] Session data according to user role and department

 ### 5. User Interface with Role-Based Display
+- [x] Create a dashboard
+    - [x] Super Admins can view all departments
+    - [ ] Super Admins can view all users
-- [ ] Dashboard
+    - [ ] Super Admins have full access.
-- [ ] Base.html with links based on role
+- [x] Base.html with links based on role

 ---